yakufl/yakufl.github.io/_pages/research.md

 "Productive Capabilities in the European North-South Divide: *A structural view of trade patterns in Germany, Italy and Spain between 1995 and 2018*"

-"Beyond Balassa-Samuelson hypothesis: *A structuralist view on international price differences*"
+"Beyond Balassa-Samuelson hypothesis: *An alternative perspective on international price differences*"